Skip to main content

 Environment

-The Community Environmental Conservation (CEC) program's goal is that Panamanians are equipped with the knowledge, skills and attitudes to promote environmental adaptation and resilience activities, conservation, and well-being in their own communities.
+The Community Environmental Conservation program's goal is that Panamanians are equipped with the knowledge, skills and attitudes to promote environmental adaptation and resilience activities, conservation, and well-being in their own communities.
 Volunteers work with skilled community members, and in primary schools (with both teachers and students) collaborating on prioritized projects to address local environmental issues.